MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-inforprotect.md

 ---
 # required metadata

-title: Frequently asked questions for classification and labeling | Azure Information Protection
+title: Frequently asked questions about classification and labeling | Azure Information Protection
 description: Have a question about the preview release of Azure Information Protection?
 See if it's answered here.
 author: cabailey
 manager: mbaldwin